decentralized-identity/bbs-signature/draft-bbs-signatures.md

 - blind_value_generator_seed: The seed used to calculate the signature blinding value generator (H_s).
 Similar to the message_generator_seed, there are multiple scopes for the blind_value_generator_seed, with the choices being a global seed, a signer specific seed or a signature specific seed.
 Also, the ciphersuite MUST define this seed OR how to compute it as a pre-cursor operations to any others.

 - signature_dst_generator_seed: The seed for calculating the generator used to sign the signature domain separation tag.
 The scopes and requirements for this seed are the same as the scopes and requirements of the message_generator_seed and blind_value_generator_seed.

+generator_no_of_bytes
+: Number of bytes to draw from the XOF when creating generators as per the operation documented in (#creategenerators).
+It is RECOMMENDED this value be set to one greater than `ceil(r+k)/8` for the ciphersuite, where `r` and `k` are parameters from the underlying pairing friendly curve being used.

 ## BLS12-381 Ciphersuite